FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 3. Result log files will be placed inside a folder `logs` where you ran this code.
 No need to create it before hand.

-## Secret Generation

-To help in generating secrets, you simply need to execute this command from the folder you have the previously mentioned 3 files.

-    axie-utils-gen-secrets payments.json secrets.json

-This will update the secrets.json either from an emtpy one with only {}, to one that already has some accounts in.
-I recommend ALWAYS running this one before doing claims or payouts.

 ## Payments Generation

 To help in generating payments json, you simply need to execute this command from the folder you have the 2 files mentioned below payments.csv and payments.json.